AbhishekYadav-01/Metro-Navigator/README.md

 - **see_created_avl_tree_of_stations_by_giving_input_text_file.cpp**: View the created AVL tree of stations by providing an input text file.
 - **taking_text_input_showing_all_stations.cpp**: Take text input and display all stations.
 - **test_by_input_text_file_and_input_station_names.cpp**: Test the system by providing an input text file and station names.

+**Steps :**

+Collect all dataset file in same folder then , add 'Metro_Station_Management_System.cpp' file in that folder only then test whatever you want from the list .